-But the value of working with a cyber forensics expert goes beyond being able to identify security gaps and weaknesses or penetration points.
-When you partner with a consultant who offers cyber forensics services, the information they uncover belongs to you, meaning it is protected by attorney-client privilege.
+But the value of working with a cyber forensics expert goes beyond information risk management, being able to identify security gaps and weaknesses or penetration points.
+When you partner with a consultant who offers cyber forensics services and cyber forensics tools, the information they uncover belongs to you, meaning it is protected by attorney-client privilege.

 Why Do You Need a Cyber Forensics Team?

 Communications and data-handling technology is developing faster today than ever before.
 And companies around the world have faced hefty lawsuits for failing to adequately protect their customers’ data.

 The business leaders who are your clients understand the need to perform risk assessments and penetration testing as part of their information security program development.
 The trouble starts with the exchange of information.
 The development of an information security strategy necessitates communication between different people and departments in your clients’ organizations on a variety of cybersecurity-related topics.

 New information on their preparedness is generated as they: